microsoft/finops-toolkit/docs-mslearn/toolkit/powershell/hubs/Get-FinOpsHub.md

 Get-FinOpsHub -ResourceGroupName foo
 ```

-Returns all hubs in the 'foo' resource group.
+Returns all hubs in the `foo` resource group.

 ### Get named hubs in a resource group